Mono-Material Solid-Timber Construction

 Associated Project 15 (AP 15)

-LOW-COST, HIGH-INSULATION, LAYER-REDUCED, MONO-MATERIAL, ADHESIVE-FREE, DIGITALLY-FABRICATED, SOLID-TIMBER CONSTRUCTION
+LOW-COST, HIGH-INSULATION, LAYER-REDUCED, MONO-MATERIAL, ADHESIVE-FREE, DIGITALLY-FABRICATED SOLID-TIMBER CONSTRUCTION

 PRINCIPAL INVESTIGATOR